 ThermoGRID by ECI is a field service management software that is built with HVAC companies at the forefront, and works for plumbing, electrical, roofing, landscaping, and other types of businesses.
 With all of your data stored in one place, you can easily manage leads, customers, jobs, and technicians.

 Field service management software, also known as FSM software, manages every step of a job from scheduling to dispatching workers to invoicing.
 With the right field service management software solution, you can more efficiently create quotes, dispatch field technicians, estimate jobs, track costs, and handle work orders.

-Field service management software can be used by a variety of industries that provide commercial or home service including, but not limited to:
+Field service management software can be used by a variety of industries which provide commercial or home services, including but not limited to:

 |Parts Inventory Management||Track the parts you have available to complete jobs, so you know when to order more.|

 |Project Management||Usually found in more advanced FSM software solutions for large, complex jobs, coordinate scheduling, resource allocation, time tracking, planning, task management, quality management, and document management.|

 |Mobile Field Service Capabilities||Instantly send job related data from mobile devices including tablets, smart phones, and laptops.
 Adapt to other technology based on your specific business operations and service industry.|

 In addition to these included features, many field service solutions integrate with other accounting and ERP software programs to fully automate your back-office operations.
 Others can be highly customized to meet the exact needs of your industry.